University of Sharjah: History

 The University of Sharjah was founded in October 1997 by Sheikh Dr. Sultan bin Muhammad Al-Qasimi, a member of the supreme council of the United Arab Emirates and the Ruler of Sharjah.
 The university was established as a result of Sheikh Sultan's vision of a distinctive institution in the emirate of Sharjah, based upon Islamic architecture and history and in order to meet the demand of the surrounding society, in particular of the UAE and the Middle East.

-The Kalba campus, which had 100 million AED for construction expenditure, was inaugurated on February 28, 2011, in the city of Kalba by the president.
-Of the 100 million AED, 90 million went towards academic, scientific and administrative buildings and 10 million was spent on the outside campus and the surrounding area.

-The Dhaid campus, which cost 60 million AED for construction expenditure, was inaugurated on December 17, 2015, by the president.
-It has 18 classrooms, four lecture rooms and 12 laboratories.

 As part of the Medical & Health Sciences campus, the University Teaching Hospital and the University Teaching Dentistry Hospital were also inaugurated on June 11, 2011, by the president.

 The Stock Market for Training virtual monitor was commenced on October 1, 2012.
 The monitor was set up by the Emirates Securities and Commodities Authority.
 The virtual monitor was made in a similar fashion to the Dubai Financial Market and the Abu Dhabi Securities Exchange virtual monitor's.
-The training stock market simulator was commenced on September 25, 2013, as part of a MoU between the university and ESCA.

 On 24 March 2012, the three-floored library on the woman's campus was opened followed by opening a men's library in the Men's campus in the next year.
 Each library has been constructed on an area of more than 10,000 square meters and has the capacity to hold up to a million books.
 The inauguration of the library increased the total number of the university's libraries up to nine libraries.

 In December 2021, the ruler of Sharjah appointed Sultan bin Ahmed Al Qasimi as President of the University of Sharjah.

 Campus

-Student center
+Student Center

 There are two student centers around University city campus which are designed to house dean of student affairs office, student unions offices, offices for student clubs and societies, a fine arts room, a bookstore, branches for the Sharjah Cooperative Society and Sharjah Islamic Bank, and a number of small convenience commercial shops.
 Other services available in the student center include, barbershops, and various restaurants and coffee shops.